 It’s a good idea to carefully scroll through every one of your web pages on your own phone (and a tablet, if you have access to one) to make sure that your site is fully responsive.
 This means that it automatically adjusts to the user’s device so that the experience can stay smooth and seamless no matter what tool they’re using to shop in your store.

-To make sure you’re catching all the little things, run your URL through Google’s mobile-friendly test tool.
+This shouldn’t be a major nuisance, as most Shopify themes are optimized for mobile.
+But just to double-check, run your URL through Google’s mobile-friendly test tool.
 Since it comes straight from the horse’s mouth, you’ll know what Google might be penalizing you for when it comes to your online store SEO.

 To up your game, sign your website up for Google Search Console, where you’ll be able to get comprehensive insights about your store’s SEO performance and learn how to keep climbing to the first page.

-Backlinks are a well-known ecommerce SEO strategy.
 Backlinks are when one website includes a link to another site on one of its pages.
 They’re also known as incoming links or inbound links.